xsuchy/ada-zangemann-cz/docbook/README.md

 - Translation strings can be split into multiple categories to help translators prioritize.
 Translate toolkit has [pogrep](https://docs.translatehouse.org/projects/translate-toolkit/en/latest/commands/pogrep.html) to select parts of the PO file, which can be merged into larger parts or into a single file using [pomerge](https://docs.translatehouse.org/projects/translate-toolkit/en/latest/commands/pomerge.html).
 - Kvdaalen contributed a [Python script named FormatXML](https://wiki.scribus.net/canvas/Formatxml) to the Scribus wiki to refer Scribus styles in an XML document, including the option to override fonts in an emphasis.
 These features can be inspiration.
 - The `fc-list` command can be used to check installed fonts.
+- Dropcaps support in Scribus templates needs some logic.
+This can be done in multiple ways.
+  - Options for the different components involved:
+    - Text frames should not have a dropcaps property.
+As the dropcaps property relies on Scribus styles, it makes sense to have it be defined in Scribus.
+In case of image based dropcaps this setting needs to be removed to prevent two capitals side by side.
+One option is to keep the same text frame and have a machanism remove this setting.
+Another option is to have a dedicated text frame without dropcap settings, which could be enabled using conditions.
+Seperate templates are another option, which will introduce an additional burden to keep them synchronized.
+    - The first character of the paragraph needs to be removed in case of capital images.
+The processing needs to be able to distinguish the paragraphs that need this.
+    - The trigger of this behavior could be a general condition like `capitals-img` or `capitals-text`.
+It could also be an additional attribute on the textframe like `removefirstchar` as an explicit trigger.
+An explicit trigger offers the benefit of more fine-grained control.
+  - Concrete proposals:
+    - Double-up text frames, to be removed conditionally.
+Add a property to the attributes like `removefirstchar` to conditionally apply this seperate processing.
+This method is very explicit and offers a lot of flexiblity to the user.
+    - Use single text frames with scribus dropcap properties.
+Change the behavior based on processing conditions `capitals-img` and `capitals-text` or maybe a seperate option like `capitals-to-img` to hint at a conversion.
+The processing can check if dropcaps are configured and can change the contents and properties of these text frames.
+This method would be very powerful but is also less transparent to the user.

 ### Request for feedback